 Yamalia’s rooms are in a modern motel-like block set back about 100m from the road in a really nice tropical garden setting.
 Very nicely appointed - looked every bit as good (and newer) than the pricier accomm she organised for me.
 An alternative track to the beach leads thru the jungle to the southern completely deserted end of Loh Paret - 10 minutes.

 Koh Yai Village Resort in the image is on a separate strip of beach on Hing Kong Bay.
 This midrange or better resort gets good reviews but was too expensive for me in 2014.
 I stayed at Ban Taranya Resort just south - see down page.

 TIEWSON BUNGALOW - aka Thiwson, Thewson, Thiw Son, Tue Son - my digs on Yao Yai, all by itself towards the southern end of the very long To La Ma beach in the NE of the island.

 The shaded restaurant and the sitting cabanas are to the right.
 The other beachfront buildings are new upmarket accommodation under construction in Nov 08 - the far left one a huge family thing with a big central living area and 2 double bedrooms with bathrooms each side.
 Huge verandas.

 The irony is that this is the joint which initially appealed most to me when doing research into the island - BUT being in the middle of nowhere I thought access would be complicated for what was my first stop off the aircraft.

-The beach does a slow curve out of frame to the right and goes for about 4km to terminate in a looong sand spit which reaches across towards Ko Yao Noi.
+The beach does a slow curve out of frame to the right and goes for about 4km to terminate in the looong sand spit (low tide at least) which reaches across towards Ko Yao Noi.